 If adventure is high on your vacation checklist, hiking on one of Iceland's monumental glaciers is a must.
 An immense wonderland of ice sculptures, ridges and deep crevasses await discovery!

 Langjokull is Iceland's second biggest glacier with several enormous ice filled volcanic craters, encircled by imposing volcanoes.
-The Glacier Ride by snowmobile is a great way to experience the breathtaking landscape of this region of Iceland.
+Exploring by snowmobile is an adrenaline-fuelled way to experience the breathtaking landscape of this region of Iceland.